asuar078/esp12_weather_cloud/README.md

 ## Weather Underground

 Weather data is pulled from the Weather Underground API.
-In the **W_Underground.h** file a Weather Underground API key needs to be provided.
+A **wunderground_key.h** file needs to be created and Weather Underground API key needs to be provided using the keyword **WU_API_KEY**.
 This is a free service that any developer can get.

 ## BOM